Aegis Station Logistics Program

 01 — PRIMARY

-Surface-to-LLO water delivery to Aegis Station shield reservoirs.
+Sustained surface-to-LLO water delivery to Aegis Station shield reservoirs.
 Fully autonomous operations across continuous 2,600 m/s ascent-and-return cycles.
+This is the requirement that sizes the full ~45-vehicle fleet — not depot operations.

 Surface Distribution